 Having an open floor plan likely means that your big Christmas tree is visible from just about anywhere—living room, dining room and kitchen.
 So make sure the tree includes some large-scale decorations that will make an impact when seen from a distance.

-Add Table Decorations with Christmas Charm
+Add Shelf Decorations with Christmas Charm

 Raise the Level of Dining Table Decor

-Include Inviting Island Decor
+Include Inviting Decor

 Make sure your Christmas tree is not only big enough for your open-plan living space, but also bright enough—don’t skimp on lights!
 A brightly lit tree really dazzles at night.

-Find more Christmas decorating ideas for your main living spaces:
+Find more Christmas decorating ideas: